carolzbnbr/OnScreenSizeMarkup/README.md

 ## Screen Sizes classifications

-The screen sizes are classifies in six groups:
+The screen sizes are classified in six groups:

 * `ExtraSmall` - Tiny devices as an Apple Watch.
 * `Small` - Small devices, such as a Google Pixel 5.